nerdbord/good-dev-hunting-app/README.md

 -We perform code reviews on GitHub.
 You can refer to the following tutorials: <a href="https://www.youtube.com/watch?v=lSnbOtw4izI">[link1]</a>, <a href="https://www.youtube.com/watch?v=vSsUO_OP-f8">[link2].</a>
 -We include helpful comments in the code for the rest of the team.

 <strong>Folder Structure:</strong>

 -Each component should reside in its own folder within the main "components" folder.<br>
 -The folder name should correspond to the component's name.
 For example: /components/Header.<br>
--Place component-related files inside the component folder, such as Header.tsx, Header.module.css.
+-Place component-related files inside the component folder, such as Header.tsx, Header.module.scss.

 <strong>Styling:</strong>

 -We use SASS.
 -For each component, create a CSS file named ComponentName.module.scss.

 <strong>Class Naming:</strong>

 -All classes and component names should be written in camelCase.
 For example: headerButton<br>
 -Avoid using underscores, hyphens, or other special characters in class and component names.<br>
 -Use names that clearly describe the functionality and purpose of the element.

 <strong>Dynamic CSS Classes:</strong>